-Successful leadership succession processes entail defining, evaluating, and raising the critical leadership capabilities of selected senior executives in terms of how they relate to your organisation’s strategic needs.
-They also involve extending these efforts down the management chain to include the organisation’s talent pools.
-These processes are formed around the answers to three fundamental questions (which are the same regardless of the organisation’s size or complexity):
+Successful leadership succession processes entail defining, evaluating, and raising the critical leadership capabilities of selected senior executives in terms of how they relate to your organization’s strategic needs.
+They also involve extending these efforts down the management chain to include the organization’s talent pools.
+These processes are formed around the answers to three fundamental questions (which are the same regardless of the organization’s size or complexity):

 Unfortunately, it’s not uncommon for boards to skip the first question and go straight to the second, choosing someone who looks like the right leader but may not be able to successfully execute strategy or ensure sustainable performance.

-It’s important that the board starts with the first question above: What leadership does the organisation need to be successful going forward?
+It’s important that the board starts with the first question above: What leadership does the organization need to be successful going forward?

-In this discovery phase, focus on drafting a leadership capability blueprint; this will serve as an ever-changing profile of vital leadership tasks and the corresponding knowledge, skills, and characteristics which produce effectiveness in leadership and successful outcomes for your organisation.
+In this discovery phase, focus on drafting a leadership capability blueprint; this will serve as an ever-changing profile of vital leadership tasks and the corresponding knowledge, skills, and characteristics that produce leadership effectiveness and successful outcomes for your organization.

 During this process, you can also identify the amount of clarity and alignment between stakeholders, which is an extremely important foundation for future success.